Student Health Services Vaccine Info

-The Voluntary Screening Testing schedule is available here and on the UNCG Mobile App.
+The Voluntary Screening Testing schedule is available here (see Upcoming Events) and on the UNCG Mobile App.
+Employee COVID-19 mandatory periodic testing information is available here.
 Student COVID-19 Testing information, including getting tested through Student Health Services, the Mandatory Periodic Program, or the Voluntary Screening Program is available here.

 Where does the data on your case count dashboard come from?

-Our Emergency Management team gathers data, manages contact tracing, and monitors the status of all cases that affect our campus.
+Our COVID-19 Case Management Team gathers data, manages contact tracing, and monitors the status of all cases that affect our campus.

 UNCG is using an emergency management tool that was specifically designed for these kinds of events with sophisticated capabilities that enable us to summarize and create reports for internal monitoring purposes of our cases in multiple ways – by location, affinity group, class, isolation/quarantine status, etc. We are currently updating our summary dashboard weekly.
-Prior to the update, the Emergency Management Team does a manual review to ensure that the numbers are accurate.
-Guilford County Public Health also reviews our data to monitor the number of positive cases and assist when possible with contact tracing.
+Guilford County Public Health also reviews our data to monitor the number of positive cases.

-Student Health Services automatically inputs positive test results from students who seek care through their office into the case management system.
+Student Health Services automatically inputs positive test results from students who seek care through their office into the COVID-19 Case Management System.
 When local public health agencies become aware through their case investigation that an individual who has tested positive has a connection to our campus, they alert the University, and that case is entered into our case management system.

 When there are multiple entries related to the same case (e.g., a student self-reports and Student Health creates a report), the entries are linked as one case.
 The case management system allows us to update cases as new information becomes available.
-It also allows us to track positive cases that occur among students or employees who are in proximity to each other (e.g., through living or learning environment, work environment, affinity group) and determine if and when, in conjunction with Guilford County Public Health, a group of cases should be defined and reported as a cluster.
+It also allows us to track positive cases that occur among students or employees who are in proximity to each other (e.g., through living or learning environment, work environment, affinity group).

 How is contact tracing handled?
 How is the University notifying people of possible exposure?